ahugo93/Milestone-Project-1-Browser-Game/README.md

 ## Project Description

-This will be a simple guessing game of hangman with alphabet buttons appear to guess the key word.
-A hint button will also appear for 3 hints per turn.
+This will be a simple guessing game of hangman using keyboard to input letters to guess.

 _(Replace this text with a brief description of your game and what inspired you to make it.)_